Our Video Calling Beta Test is Moving Swiftly

 Audio Conferencing functionality is available for all users of all VirtualPBX Phone Plans.
 Video Calling will add to that capability and allow a mix of participants to participate in group calls, whether or not they choose to use video.

 Baker said he wants Video Calling to be available to every customer that wants to use it – regardless of their ownership of a high-end desk phone.
 Although VirtualPBX plans to support video capability on all devices capable of working with a VirtualPBX Phone Plan, we know that not all customers begin their plans with devices in hand.
 This is where the VirtualPBX Web Phone comes into play.

-The VirtualPBX Web Phone is offered to every customer, free of charge.
+The VirtualPBX Web Phone is available for use on all our phone plans.
 It runs in modern web browsers like Chrome and Firefox, and it work with all the features available in VirtualPBX Plans.